freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Device.md

 ###<a name="GetDeviceStatus">GetDeviceStatus</a> ( ) &rarr; s

 **Description:** Retrieve the current device status.
-SIM commands, such as  <a href="specs/org.freesmartphone.GSM.SIM/#ListPhonebooks">ListPhonebooks</a> can not be performed  before the device is in the status 'alive-sim-ready'.
+SIM commands, such as  [ListPhonebooks](specs/org.freesmartphone.GSM.SIM.ListPhonebooks)</a> can not be performed  before the device is in the status 'alive-sim-ready'.

 ***Returns:***